byuawsfhtl/LineSegmentation/README.md

 * plot (optional): Should each text line snippet be shown to the screen during inference? (default: False)
 * image_resize (optional): The height and width for resizing the image when sent into the model for inference (default: 768, 1152)

+## Conda Package

+This project can be packaged with Anaconda and uploaded to the cloud.
+It is done through the use of ```setup.py``` and ```meta.yaml```.
+Slight modifications to these files may need to take place if dependencies to the code base change.
+The project can be packaged using the following ```conda-build``` command.

+`
+conda-build ./conda.recipe -c defaults -c conda-forge `

+Make sure the lineseg environment has been built and activated before you run the conda-build command.

+`
+conda env create -f environment.yaml conda activate linseg_env
+`

+Once the project has been packaged, the packaged file can be uploaded to Anaconda Cloud (Anaconda-Client is required):

+`
+anaconda upload -u BYU-Handwriting-Lab <FILENAME>
+`